I am a Creative Specialist in Graphic Communication, focused on projects that tackle societal issues or contribute to enriching culture.

 What started as a personal reflection is now a discussion platform.
 Weareheretohelpyou.uk aims to enact change and take the conversation around mental health to its next chapter.
 So far, we have talked about the importance of awareness; now it’s time to work on the support services.
 To do so, we need to scrutinise the current system and seek ways to make it more effective.

-Weareheretohelpyou.uk — Open Discussion
+Weareheretohelpyou.uk — Discussion forum

 Reflective research through Graphic Communication